Canada

 CASL and email marketing overlap

 Canada's Anti-Spam Legislation (CASL) governs commercial electronic messaging, email marketing, push notifications, and SMS.
 While CASL is not directly an SEO framework, it intersects with SEO-adjacent work: newsletter signup forms that feed lead generation, marketing automation triggered by site behaviour, and SMS review request pipelines.
-CASL fines have exceeded CAD $1 million in enforcement actions, and compliance is meaningful for any Canadian business doing outbound marketing alongside their SEO programme.
+CASL allows administrative monetary penalties of up to CAD $10 million per violation for businesses (up to $1 million for individuals), and total CRTC enforcement under the regime to date exceeds CAD $1.4 million.
+Compliance is meaningful for any Canadian business running outbound marketing alongside an SEO programme.
 I configure CASL-compliant consent capture as part of the SEO infrastructure work where relevant.

 AI agents on Canadian sites